ruicaramalho/ClipBoardJS/README.md

 # ClipBoardJS
 Easy access Clipboard using Javascript.
-When using paste `ctrl+v` get clipboard info:
+When using paste `ctrl+v` get an object (JSon format) with the properties:

 - Base24 data string (if option `getBase64` is true) (*1)
 - Blob URL (use for: download button, image src, etc) (*1) [ more about BLOB ](https://javascript.info/blob)